Chalmiller/sequelizedBurger/README.md

-# sequelizedBurger
+# burger
-An app that utilizes the functionality of Sequelize
+An app utilizing express-handlebars and mysql